-WSU Clallam County Master Gardener Bev Morrow will discuss how to grow and maintain various types of tropical fruits and plants in the local climate on Thursday, March 22, 2018, at noon in the county commissioners meeting room at the Clallam County Courthouse, 223 E Fourth Street in Port Angeles.
+Veteran Washington State University Clallam County Master Gardener Rosalie Preble will provide recommendations for selecting, planting and caring for rhododendrons and azaleas on Thursday, May 10, 2018, at noon in the county commissioners meeting room at the Clallam County Courthouse, 223 E Fourth Street in Port Angeles.

 The presentation is part of the Clallam County Master Gardener Green Thumb Garden Tips educational series held on the second and fourth Thursday of each month.
 Presentations, which are open to the public, occur from 12:00 noon to 1:00 p.m.
 Attendees may bring a lunch.

 Master Gardeners’ lecture series provide home gardeners with education on gardening topics relevant to planting and maintaining sustainable gardens and landscapes in Clallam County.
 The presentations are free and open to the public; however, donations are accepted to help cover copying costs for handouts.
 For questions, call 360-417-2279.
 To find the complete listing of lectures throughout the summer months, visit http://extension.wsu.edu/clallam/.